elandahl/elandahl.github.io/_posts/2017-10-2-Electrical-Properties.md

 ## **PHY 391/491: Electrical Properties of Materials**

-### *Open to students of all majors who have some introductory courswork in math and science.
+### *Open to students of all majors who have some introductory coursework in math and science.
 Computer science students especially encouraged!*

 Tuesdays and Thursdays 4:20 - 5:50 pm, Winter Quarter 2018, Byrne Hall Room 202, Lincoln Park Campus